 With so little to go around and so much interest, careful analysis and expert blending has led to a limited production replica whisky, researched and constructed to be the perfect copy of the flavors enjoyed by Shackleton and his men over a century ago.
 They have also taken this novelty a step further by packaging it in identical fashion right down to the wooden crate, hand-lettered labels, seedy bottle and straw packing.
 You even get an authentic cork stopper in a burlap bag.
 The whole package is unique.
 How could we pass this up for our holiday Scotch selection?

 The original Shackleton bottles are apparently 5-year single malt, but to re-create it took a blend of single malts ranging from 8 to 30 years.
 But how does it taste?
 It’s light and elegant with a crisp floral aroma and fruit flavors like apples and peaches.
 It is usually described as also having elements of sherry wood, cinnamon, toffee, and only light peat.
 That apparently surprised many of the experts who expected to find robust smoky peat in a Scotch so old, but here that flavor is mild.
-Actually, this is about as much peat as I like in a Scotch, although I do keep an ounce of Laphroaig next to my bitters to rinse glasses for special cocktails.
-Although Kimberly and I both tend toward bottles that avoid the peat, I do understand its complex appeal for some people and I don’t mind it here.
+Actually, this is about as much peat as we like in a Scotch, although we do keep an ounce of Laphroaig next to our bitters to rinse glasses for special cocktails.
+Although we tend toward bottles that avoid the peat, we do understand its complex appeal for some people and don’t mind it here.
 This is one we will drink over the long haul, pulling it out for guests and special occasions.